victorbrodsky/order-lab/README.md

 				SSLCertificateKeyFile "yourpath/conf/ssl.key/your-key.key"
 			</VirtualHost>
 		4) Restart the web server (Apache)
-        6) In Site Settings change the variable named “XXXXX” (connection channel?) to “https”
+        6) In Site Settings change the variable named "Connection Channel" to “https”
         5) Run deploy_prod.sh

 8. To enable submission of applications for the Fellowship application site via Google services, use the files in the /order-lab/Scanorders2/src/Oleg/FellAppBundle/Util/GoogleForm folder with the [Google Apps Script](https://developers.google.com/apps-script/).
 Make sure to add the Google Apps Script API key on the Site Settings page http://IPADDRESS/order/directory/settings/.